liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 -->

 Our *event-listing-portlet* plugin project should appear in the Eclipse package explorer.
-The project was placed in the Plugins SDK you selected, under the directory corresponding to the plugin type the project contains.
+The project was placed in the Plugins SDK you configured, under the directory corresponding to the plugin type the project contains.
 Here's the generalized directory structure for portlet projects you create in Liferay IDE/Developer Studio: